Sports et divertissements: 4. La Comédie Italienne (The Italian Comedy)

-6. Colin-Maillard (Blind Man's Buff) - Petitement
+6. Colin-Maillard (Blind Man's Buff)

-Pettily.
+Marked Petitement (Pettily).
 Music and text weave a sentimental little drama.
 In a game of blind man's buff a blindfolded lady approaches a man who has a crush on her.
 With "trembling lips" he yearns for her to tag him.
 She heedlessly passes him by.
 The man's heartbreak is expressed in an unresolved upward arpeggio.

-7. La Pêche (Fishing) - Calme
+7. La Pêche (Fishing)

-Calmly.
+Marked Calme (Calmly).
 "The murmuring of the water in a riverbed" is suggested by a quotation of the Lied "die Lorelei" by Friedrich Silcher, accompanied by a gentle repeating figure.
 A fish swims up, then another, then two more, accompanied by bitonal ascending flourishes.
 They casually observe a poor fisherman on the bank, then swim away.
 The fisherman goes home as well, leaving only "The murmuring of the water in a riverbed."
 Satie's construction of this piece - the first he composed in the set - is a perfectly symmetrical arch form (A B C B A).